 We have incurred losses since our inception in 2014 as a result of significant expenditures for operations and research and development and, prior to April 2022, the lack of any approved diagnostic test or therapeutic products to generate revenue.
-We have an accumulated deficit of approximately \$28.5 million as of December 31, 2021.
+We have an accumulated deficit of approximately \$30.1 million as of December 31, 2021.
 We anticipate that we will continue to incur additional losses for the foreseeable future.
-To date, we have funded our operations primarily through the sale of our equity and debt securities, resulting in gross proceeds of approximately \$1.9 million.
-Cash and cash equivalents were approximately \$1.0 million as of March 31, 2022.
+To date, we have funded our operations primarily through the sale of our equity and debt securities, resulting in gross proceeds of approximately \$17.9 million.
+Cash and cash equivalents were approximately \$0.2 million as of June 30, 2022.

-In the fourth quarter of 2021 and the first quarter of 2022, the Company issued a total of \$2.4 million in bridge notes convertible into the Company's Common Stock, at the time of an IPO, or at the noteholder's option, at \$4.20 per share, adjusted to reflect any stock split, stock dividend or other similar change in the Common Stock.
-The convertible bridge notes bear interest at six percent (6%).
-Additionally, each noteholder received a warrant to purchase one share of Common Stock based on the investor's bridge note principal balance investment.
-The warrants have a five-year term at an exercise price equal to \$5.25 per share.
-With one exception, the convertible bridge notes were amended in May 2022 to have a maturity date of August 31, 2022.
+In the fourth quarter of 2021 and the first quarter of 2022, the Company issued a total of \$2.4 million in bridge notes.
+In August 2022, the Company issued an additional \$0.3 million in bridge notes to related parties.
+The bridge notes are convertible into the Company's Common Stock, at the time of an IPO, or at the noteholder's option, at \$4.20 per share, adjusted to reflect any stock split, stock dividend or other similar change in the Common Stock.
+The convertible bridge notes bear interest at six percent (6%) and, with one exception, have been amended to have a maturity date of August 31, 2022.
 The maturity date of one convertible bridge note with a principal amount of \$100,000 was not extended and has been repaid in full.

 In July 2022, all but six of the bridge notes with an aggregate principal amount of \$325,000 were further amended to have a maturity date of October 31, 2022.
 As consideration for the maturity-date extension, each noteholder received a warrant to purchase that number of shares of Common Stock equal to the quotient obtained by dividing the principal amount of such holder's note by 10.5 at an exercise price equal to \$5.25 per share of Common Stock, representing 50% warrant coverage on the principal amount of the note.
-In connection with the sale of our convertible bridge notes, we will pay our Placement Agent commissions of nine percent (9.0%) and will issue the Placement Agent's Warrant to our Placement Agent to purchase 29,464 shares of Common Stock.
-The Placement Agent will have substantially the same terms as the warrants issued to our noteholders but will have an exercise price per share equal to 120% of the initial Offering Price of one Unit in this Offering.
+In connection with the sale of our convertible bridge notes, our Placement Agent was paid commissions of nine percent (9.0%) and was issued the Placement Agent's Warrant to purchase 29,464 shares of Common Stock.
+The Placement Agent's Warrant will have substantially the same terms as the warrants issued to our noteholders but will have an exercise price per share equal to 120% of the initial Offering Price of one Unit in this Offering.

-Based on our current level of expected operating expenditures, we expect to be able to fund our operations until September of 2022.
+Based on our current level of expected operating expenditures, we expect to be able to fund our operations through August 2022.
 This assumes that we spend minimally on general operations, and that we do not encounter any unexpected events or other circumstances that could shorten this time period.